dcppc/crosscut-metadata/README.md

 for a description of how each of the 3 main datasets' metadata are encoded in DATS.

-## Downloading the Crosscut Metadata Model Instance
+## Downloading the Public Crosscut Metadata Model Instance

 The crosscut metadata model instance, which is essentially a small set of JSON-LD files, is distributed as a [BDBag](http://bd2k.ini.usc.edu/tools/bdbag/).
 BDBags for all current releases can be found in the